CUBRID/cubrid-manual/en/sql/dblink.rst

 Restarting GATEWAY
 ---------------------------

-Enter the below command to restart the whole GATEWAY.
+Enter the below command to restart the GATEWAY.

 ::